iDevBrandon/Fiscal.ai/crawler/README.md

                         lib/data/<slug>.ts ◀─ check ◀─ merge years ◀─ (cache) ◀─ LLM extract table
 ```

-It's one file, `src/extract.ts`, meant to be read top to bottom.
-The report is
+The report is split into per-page text; the balance-sheet and cash-flow pages are found
-split into per-page text; a cheap keyword pass narrows hundreds of pages to a few
+**deterministically** by the accounting signature each must satisfy (see _Locating the
-candidates; the LLM then (1) classifies which candidate page is the _consolidated_
+statements_), the income page by the LLM; the LLM then transcribes each located table into rows.
-income / balance / cash-flow statement and (2) transcribes that page's table into
+Merging years, deduplicating labels, flagging restatements and checking totals is plain code.
-rows.
-Merging years, flagging restatements and checking totals is plain code.
+Collection of the PDFs themselves is a separate step — see `src/catalog.ts` below.

 ## Setup